-If the issuer or the group is assessed to have minimal financial risk, there is low likelihood that the debt to be rated would be significantly disadvantaged to more senior debt with respect to its lower priority of claim.
-Therefore, we would assign the unsecured debt issue rating at the same level as the ICR.
-For general corporates, our guidance for the minimal financial risk profile is a debt to earnings before interest, taxes, depreciation and amortization (EBITDA) ratio of less than 2 times.
-However, for investment-grade regulated utilities and real estate investment trusts (REITs) and real estate for rent companies, our guidance for the minimal financial risk profile is a debt to EBITDA ratio of less than 3.5 times and 4.5 times, respectively.
+If the issuer or the group is assessed to have a modest or minimal financial risk profile, there is low likelihood that the debt to be rated will be significantly disadvantaged to more senior debt with respect to its lower priority of claim.
+Therefore, we will assign the unsecured debt issue rating at the same level as the ICR.
+For general corporates, our guidance regarding such a financial risk profile is a debt to EBITDA ratio of less than 2 times.
+However, for investment-grade regulated utilities, our guidance for such a financial risk profile is a debt to EBITDA ratio of less than 3.5 times.

-We would look at the FRP of the group, if the issuer's group status is "core" or "highly strategic."
-For an issuer that is a "strategically important," "strategic," or "non-strategic" member of the group, we would look at the FRP of the issuer's stand-alone credit profile (SACP).
-For insulated subsidiaries, the FRP of the issuer's SACP would be applicable.
+We will look at the FRP of the group if the issuer's group status is "core" or "highly strategic."
+For an issuer that is a "strategically important," "strategic," or "non-strategic" member of the group, we will look at the FRP of the issuer's stand-alone credit profile (SACP).
+For insulated subsidiaries, the FRP of the issuer's SACP will be applicable.